-The region around Attabad Lake is not only known for its beauty but also for the cleanliness of that area.
+The region around Attabad Lake is not only known for its beauty but also for the cleanliness of the area.
 The region has a very strict policy against litter, and no one is allowed to throw trash.
 This is one of the biggest attractions for the people of Pakistan, as most of the places are dirty and it is rare to find a beautiful clean spot.
-The local citizens also do not allow the visitors to pollute the area and thus they successfully preserve the beauty of the region.
+The local citizens also do not allow visitors to pollute the area and thus they successfully preserve the beauty of the region.

 If you want to submit your articles and/or research papers, please check the Submissions page.